2. Introduction

 Another friend told me that her idea of a trek is a walk around the Louvre Museum in Paris.
 That’s her type of adventure and it’s a wonderful adventure.
 I also love museums and therefore, I include trips to museums and beautiful, historical places of worship on my travel schedule.
 But I have also loved hiking in the Shan state of Myanmar and up to the Dragon’s Nest in Bhutan.
 I am often asked, which is my favorite trip?
 There is no answer.
 They are all special in their own way.

-I have learned a lot about traveling in the last 25 years.
-I will share some of my experiences and hope that I can give you hints on how to make adventure travel easier, more accessible and more comfortable.
-Although I will describe some of the countries and their sites, this is not a guidebook.
+Although I will describe many of the countries I visited, this is not a guidebook.
 I will not try to be comprehensive or detailed about where to stay or eat.
-I will only write about the places that I enjoyed and that were meaningful to me, the “Special Places”.
+I will write about the places that I enjoyed and that were meaningful to me, they were all “Special Places”.

 Leave a comment